 Primary exports include:

 - Used vehicles

 Port Manatee is conveniently located near the entrance to Tampa Bay in west-central Florida, along the Gulf of Mexico.
 It is regarded as the closest U.S. seaport on Tampa Bay to the expanding Panama Canal, as well as burgeoning Mexican manufacturing centers.

 Eight million Florida residents live within a two-hour-drive of Port Manatee, and the majority of Florida’s nearly 89 million annual visitors may be found within a three mile drive.

 Excellent Road, Rail Links

 Port Manatee offers exceptional highway connections, with a 60-mph access to Interstate 75 and Interstate 275, as well as Interstate 4.
-Trucks leaving Port Manatee reach i-75 and I-275 in less than four minutes via U.S. Highway 41 without encountering one single stoplight.
+Trucks leaving Port Manatee reach i-75 and I-275 in less than four minutes via U.S. Highway 41.

 Port Manatee’s short line railroad directly connects to the CSX Corp. mainline, which is less than 1 mile from the port’s north gate.
 To accommodate customers’ demands, the shoreline is available to operate 24 hours a day.
 It features two new switcher engines and nearly 7 miles of track, 19 switches, nine crossing and a 300-plus rail car capacity